AlaSQL/alasql/README.md

 * ABS(), IIF(), IFNULL(), INSTR(), LOWER(), UPPER(), LCASE(), UCASE(), LEN(), LENGTH()

+SELECT modifiers (non-standard SQL):
+* SELECT VALUE - get single value
+* SELECT ROW - get first row as an array
+* SELECT COLUMN - get first column as an array
+* SELECT MATRIX - get all results as an array of arrays

 #### User-defined JavaScript functions

 You can use all benefits of SQL and JavaScript togeather by defining user functions.
 Just add new functions to alasql.fn object: